dbExpression-team/docs.dbExpression.com/src/pages/runtime-configuration/runtime-configuration.md

 dbExpression can operate "out of the box" using default implementations of factories/services.
 The only *required* runtime configuration is a connection string.
 But, you can use runtime configuration to tailor dbExpression to your application's needs.  dbExpression configuration is performed in the startup of your application, typically in ```Startup.cs``` or ```Program.cs```.

-> By default, dbExpression uses Microsoft SQL Server version specific services to work with older and newer versions of Microsoft SQL Server.
+> By default, dbExpression uses Microsoft SQL Server version specific services to work with supported versions of Microsoft SQL Server.

 An example of the most basic startup configuration in a console application:
 ```csharp